Involutions on a surface of general type with $p_g=q=0$, $K^2=7$: Introduction

 In the paper, we give the classification of the birational models of the quotient surfaces and their branch divisors induced by an involution when $K^2_S=7$.
 Precisely, we have the following table of classification.

 If $k=11$, the bicanonical map is composed with the involution.
-We will omit the classification of $B_0$ for $k=11$ because there are detailed studies in \cite{NGI} and \cite{BS7}.
+We will omit the classification of $B_0$ for $k=11$ because there are detailed studies in \cite{CSGNB}, \cite{NGI} and \cite{BS7}.

-The paper is organized as follows: in Section 3 we make tables of classifications of branch divisors $B_{0}$, and birational models of quotient surfaces $W$ for each possible $k$; in Section 4 we study when $W$ is birational to an Enriques surface; in Section 5 we provide some examples.
-The existence of $W$ with $\kappa(W)\ge 0$ is an open question.
+The paper is organized as follows.
+In Section 3 we provide the classification of branch divisors $B_{0}$, and birational models of quotient surfaces $W$ for each possible $k$.
+Our approach follows by the same approach as in \cite{NGI}, \cite{CMP} and \cite{RSMN}.
+But we have to face different problems with respect to previous known results.
+Section 4 is devoted to the study when $W$ is birational to an Enriques surface.
+Firstly, we see that an Enriques surface $W'$, obtained by contracting two $(-1)$-curves from $W$, has eight disjoint $(-2)$-curves.
+Then via detailed study of Enriques surfaces with eight $(-2)$-curves, only two possible cases of branch divisors are remained by excluding all other cases.
+Section 5 is devoted to the study of the branch divisors of examples given in \cite{BS7}.

+Even if we are not able to construct a new example of such surfaces which are double covers of surfaces birational to an Enriques surface or surfaces of general type, our work will help to find such an example and to give the classification of these surfaces.